Ceramic Coatings vs PPF -Paint Protection Options For Your Ride

 That said, it’s very common for vehicle owners to get the best of both worlds.
 Apply PPF to protect the rocker panels, and vulnerable areas of the vehicle (front bumper for example), and then apply ceramic coating across the entire vehicle for better looks and cleaning.

 Paint protection film works the same with a vehicle wrap as it does with PPF.
-People who pay for a high-quality car wrap frequently choose to protect it with paint protection film.
+Some people who pay for a high-quality car wrap frequently choose to protect it with paint protection film.

 This is because a single scratch will still expose the underlying paint, and the wrap can’t seal itself.
 PPF, self-heals and protects the wrap longer.